kubernetes-sigs/cluster-api-provider-packet/README.md

 The actual machines are deployed using `kubeadm`.
 The deployment process uses the following process.

 1. When a new `Cluster` is created:
-   * create a new CA certificate and key, encrypt and save them in a bootstrap controller Kubernetes secret
-   * create a new kubeadm token, encrypt and save in a bootstrap controller Kubernetes secret.
-This
-   * create an admin user certificate using the CA certificate and key, encrypt and save them in a bootstrap controller Kubernetes secret
+   * if the `ClusterSpec` does not include a CA key/certificate pair, create one and save it on the `Cluster` object
 2. When a new master `Machine` is created:
-   * retrieve the CA certificate and key from the bootstrap controller Kubernetes secret
+   * retrieve the CA certificate and key from the `Cluster` object
-   * retrieve the kubeadm token from the bootstrap controller Kubernetes secret
    * launch a new server instance on Packet
-   * set the `cloud-init` on the instance to run `kubeadm init`, passing it the CA certificate and key and kubeadm token
+   * set the `cloud-init` on the instance to run `kubeadm init`, passing it the CA certificate and key
 3. When a new worker `Machine` is created:
+   * check if the cluster is ready, i.e. has a valid endpoint; if not, retry every 15 seconds
-   * retrieve the kubeadm token from the Kubernetes secret
+   * generate a new kubeadm bootstrap token and save it to the workload cluster
    * launch a new server instance on Packet
-   * set the `cloud-init` on the instance to run `kubeadm join`, passing it the kubeadm token
+   * set the `cloud-init` on the instance to run `kubeadm join`, passing it the newly generated kubeadm token
-4. When a user requests the kubeconfig via `clusterctl`, it retrieves it from the Kubernetes secret and passes it to the user
+4. When a user requests the kubeconfig via `clusterctl`, generate a new one using the CA key/certificate pair

 ## Building